brettdavies/deep-synthesis/README.md

 3. **Start Researching**:
    - Enter your research topic
    - Specify the number of papers (1-100)
-   - Click "Generate Report"
+   - Click "Generate Brief"
-4. **View Your Report**: The application will create a literature review with proper citations
+4. **View Your Brief**: The application will create a literature review with proper citations

 For detailed instructions, see the [User Guide](/documentation/8%20User%20Guide.md).